peawormsworth/PyHyperComplex/README.md

 ---------

 Each object has two things, a and b, which are either two numbers or two similar objects.
-The object will be a tree contain a total of 2^depth numbers.
+The object is a tree contain a total of 2^depth numbers.
 The total of numbers is the dimension.
 These numbers represent the coefficients of a Cayley-Dickson number of that dimension.

 Usage
 -----

+Overloaded math operations provide intuitive coding...

     from hypercomplex import Construction